 In interstate transmission projects, the counterparty risk is largely mitigated through the point of connection (PoC) mechanism, under which, transmission charges are pooled and distributed among licensees in proportion to their annual transmission charges.
 Involvement of a central transmission utility (CTU) in billing, collection and disbursement of transmission charges among licensees further reduces risk.
-Currently, Power Grid Corporation of India Ltd (PGCIL) plays the role of CTU.
+Currently, Central Transmission Utility, which is a 100% subsidiary of Power Grid Corporation of India (PGCIL) plays the role of CTU.

 In intrastate SPVs, state transmission utilities (STUs) are responsible for development of the transmission system.
 Here, discoms make the payment to the STU, which pays the SPV.
 In the absence of a pooling mechanism, the SPV faces higher risk of delay in payment by the counterparty due to exposure to a single STU which is dependent on the state discom for cash flow.
-CRISIL Ratings evaluates the counterparty payment delay risk depending on the presence or absence of a pooling mechanism.
+Crisil Ratings evaluates the counterparty payment delay risk depending on the presence or absence of a pooling mechanism.

-CRISIL Ratings believes transmission projects can mitigate counterparty payment risks by maintaining adequate DSCR and liquidity buffer.
+Crisil Ratings believes transmission projects can mitigate counterparty payment risks by maintaining adequate DSCR and liquidity buffer.
 For SPVs with similar counterparty payment risk profiles, those with more liquidity buffer will be rated higher.